minoseigenheer/SWD-over-USB-C/README.md

  Order from Mouser for € 10,75 https://eu.mouser.com/ProductDetail/STMicroelectronics/STLINK-V3MINIE

  ### ST-Link V2 clones [IDC10]
+ Clones usually work fine but differ a bit from the original.
+ They do not detect the device voltage and work with 3.3V only!
+ The good thing is they can supply a few mA 3.3V and 5V to power the device during programming.
+ The clones also don't bring out SWO (printf traces) but you can modify it yourself if you need traces.  https://sudonull.com/post/20076-Completion-of-the-Chinese-ST-Link-v2-add-the-SWO-debug-information-output-interface-and-foot-reset

- Clones are available for a few dollars from china.
+ They are available for a few dollars from china.
  https://nl.aliexpress.com/w/wholesale-ST%2525252dlink-V2.html

- The clones don't bring out SWO (printf traces) but you can modify it yourself if you need traces.  https://sudonull.com/post/20076-Completion-of-the-Chinese-ST-Link-v2-add-the-SWO-debug-information-output-interface-and-foot-reset
+ > <b>Maybe somone will make a clone ST-Link which combines the official features (SWO traces, MCU voltage detection...) with 5V power supply and directly has a male USB-C on the other side for SWD over USB-C. </b>

  ## USB-C to SWD connector board
  <img src="images/SWD over USB-C top render.png" width="600" alt="SWD over USB-C connector"/>